Five tips to create “Automatic” fresh content

 Basically, a publisher (blog owner, news organisation, etc) will allow you to display their content for free – pretty good huh?
 It will be automatically attributed to its parent site however it will be displayed within the framework of your site.
 All you need to do is copy the provided code onto your site (or your web designer can do it for you).
 You can also grab a number of RSS feeds from a variety of sources.

 This is a fantastic way to get quality information on a regular basis delivered automatically to your website.
 Make sure that the content feeds that you subscribe to are relevant to your core business.
 One note: a danger with automatically displaying content is that you don’t have any control over what is displayed.
 Make sure you keep an eye on the content to ensure the integrity that you try to convey with your business is maintained.

-I have spoken at length about this one in a previous podcast so I will just touch on it here.
-Set up your website so that any updates that you make via your company’s Facebook or Twitter account are automatically displayed on the site.
+Use a plugin to set up your website so that any updates that you make via your company’s Facebook or Instagram account are automatically displayed on the site.
 This will save you time.
-If you post information, a status update or a link once, you shouldn’t have to repeat the process for each medium.
+If you post information, a status update, or a link once, you shouldn’t have to repeat the process for each medium.
 If your site is based on WordPress, there are a multitude of plugins that will (if setup correctly by your designer) display the updates as an integrated part of the web page.

 Automatic content doesn’t get any easier.

 This is another one that can be set up very easily with the use of WordPress plugins.
 Use the multitude of older blog posts that you have in the archives of your website to your advantage.

 Through the use of a randomiser that selects a blog post at random, you can display a different post each time a visitor lands on your front page.
 Make sure that you allow the date to be omitted so that visitors don’t get confused.

 Some may look upon this as a form of cheating however if you have quality posts in your blog, you might inadvertently uncover some gold for your clients without any effort at all.